arx-tools/node-pkware/README.md

 # node-pkware

-nodejs implementation of StormLib compression/decompression algorhythms
+nodejs implementation of StormLib compression/decompression algorithm

 it was the de-facto compression for games from around Y2K, like Arx Fatalis